 Both solo repertoire and ensemble music are welcome.
 Ensemble members may include the student’s teacher, parent, sibling and another piano student or instrumentalist.
 Memorization is not required, but pieces should be well-prepared and performance ready.
 Students may perform more than one piece.
 However, there is a 5 minute limit per student (or ensemble.

 The Foundation reserves the right to review selections.
 Any questions about repertoire should be directed to the chairperson for the recital.

-There is a $15 nonrefundable entry fee per student performer ($10 is tax deductible).
-Application checks should come from the parent, not the teacher.
-Only the person writing the check is eligible for the tax deduction.
+There is a $15 nonrefundable entry fee per student performer (tax deductible).
+It is helpful if teachers collect checks from parents and submit them with the application to make sure information about the student and piece is accurate.
 In an ensemble, each performer should submit a check for $15 (except teachers who are accompanying students).

-A Spring Fling and Halloween Hoot Recital are held each year with registration forms available one to two months prior to a recital.
+A Spring Fling and Halloween Hoot Recital are held each year with registration forms available a month before the recital.
 Rosters usually fill quickly for these programs, so it’s important to enroll promptly.

 Click here for Spring Fling dates and information

 Click here for Halloween Hoot dates and information

 Because this is a benefit recital to support music students in our community, contributions in excess of the registration fee are always welcome!